-Further, the office oversees all mitigation reports and activities for the agency, works to identify potential hazards and threats to the agency, and develops mapping, modeling and forecasting tools to lessen their effects.
-Working in conjunction with the Correctional Institutions Division, OIM coordinates all necessary training for security staff and unit personnel on the Incident Command System.
+The OIM works to identify potential hazards and threats to the agency and develops mapping, modeling and forecasting tools to lessen their effects.
+The office also trains agency staff on their roles during emergencies, and works in conjunction with the Correctional Institutions Division to coordinate all necessary Incident Command System training for security staff and unit personnel.